 - The float/weight position may need changing to allow climbing.

-- Length of the hose needs adding or subtracting
+- Length of the hose needs to be added or reduced

 - Some cleaners are not made to climb walls